surge-synthesizer/surge-synthesizer.github.io/tuning_guide/Tuning-Guide.md

 MTS-ESP Master/Source plugin installed, it will have given you this middleware when you installed it.
 If you don't have that, the easiest way to get it on Mac or Windows is to install ODDsounds' free [MTS-ESP Mini](https://oddsound.com/mtsespmini.php).
 If you're on linux, follow the instructions near the bottom of [this page](https://github.com/ODDSound/MTS-ESP).

+For a comprehensive list of software instruments which can be natively tuned with MTS-ESP, see [this list](#MTS-ESP-Client-List)

 <br>